 Corn syrup, a ubiquitousIn an era of rapid technological advancement and interconnectedness, the word “ubiquitous” is becoming increasingly common.
 From smartphones to social media to global supply chains, countless aspects of our lives seem to be everywhere at once.
-But what does “ubiquitous”… Read More ingredient in processed foods and beverages, is a sweet, viscous liquid derived from cornstarchCornstarch is a fine, white powder derived from a specific part of corn kernels.
+But what does “ubiquitous” truly mean?
+And what are the implications of this seemingly… Read More ingredient in processed foods and beverages, is a sweet, viscous liquid derived from cornstarchCornstarch is a fine, white powder derived from a specific part of corn kernels.
 Think of it as the stored energy reserve of the corn plant, similar to how we store energy as fat.
-This stored energy is then extracted,… Read More.
+This stored energy is then extracted, processed, and utilized for various purposes in both culinary and… Read More.
 While it imparts desirable qualities like sweetness and texture to products, its potential health effects have raised concerns among health experts and consumers alike.

 What is Corn Syrup?